LarryDong/OldVersion_LarryDong.github.io/index.md

 </center>

 #### Event-based dense mapping
 Using both event-based camera and standard cameras for mapping.
 Due to the nature of event cameras, event-based mapping is sparse/semi-dense edge map.
 Frames can be used to generate dense map.
 In this work I attempt to use segmentations on frames to fill depths in edge map.
-I will continue to work on this method if time permits.
 Paper on arXiv: [https://arxiv.org/abs/2102.03567](https://arxiv.org/abs/2102.03567).
 If you have any ideas to improve this method, please contact me.
 <center>
 <figure>
 <img src="https://raw.githubusercontent.com/LarryDong/LarryDong.github.io/dev/pictures/eb_mapping.png" />